What is Transcendental Meditation?

 Many war veterans have problems that go far deeper than most.
 If TM can help them – where other approaches have had limited success or failed – it can probably help anyone.

-Stress is the root cause of 90% of all diseases, so teaching people how to remove their own stress is essentially teaching them to prevent disease.
+Many doctors consider that 90% of all diseases are either created or aggravated by stress.
+This is why teaching people how to remove their own stress is essentially teaching them to prevent disease.
 This is why many doctors now advise Transcendental Meditation to their patients.

 Reduced stress: only one side-benefit of a complete transformation